MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 </ol>

 <ul>
- <li> Normally you sort and filter each column and depending on the data type look for anomalies or any number of error values</li>
+ <li> Normally you sort and filter each column depending on the data type looking for anomalies or any number of error values</li>

   <ul>
    <li> Currency: currency types that are out of range.</li>